-Teague, a Democrat, was the representative for New Mexico’s 2nd congressional district from 2009 to 2010.
+Teague was the representative for New Mexico’s 2nd congressional district and was a Democrat.
+He served from 2009 to 2010.

 Teague is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2010 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Teague sponsored and cosponsored.
+The chart is based on the bills Teague sponsored and cosponsored from Jan 4, 2005 to Dec 21, 2010.
 See full analysis methodology.

 Teague sponsored bills primarily in these issue areas:

 Some of Teague’s most recently sponsored bills include...